Work Trends | Chapter 9

 Key Findings

-Significant percentages of Asian American, Black, and Latino workers say that discrimination based on race and ethnicity occurs in private-sector and government workplaces.
+Significant percentages of Asian-American, Black, and Latino workers said that discrimination based on race and ethnicity occurs in private-sector and governmental workplaces.

-Black workers are twice as likely to say that they think workplace discrimination is a major problem in private workplaces today, compared to White workers: one in two Black workers say discrimination because of race or ethnicity is a major problem in private companies (49%); one in five White workers say the same (22%).
+Black workers were twice as likely to say that they think workplace discrimination is a major problem in private workplaces today, compared to white workers: one in two Black workers said discrimination because of race or ethnicity is a major problem in private companies (49%); one in five white workers said the same (22%).

-Approximately one-third of Black workers, one-quarter of Latino workers, and one-quarter of Asian American workers reported that, in 2022, they were treated poorly, discriminated against, or unfairly treated in their current job because of their race or ethnicity.
-Workers of color say the following situations occurred the most frequently in the workplace: being treated as less competent or valuable, earning less than a co-worker doing the same job, and being assigned unwanted/undesirable shifts or tasks.
+Approximately one third of Black workers, one quarter of Latino workers, and one quarter of Asian-American workers reported that, in 2022, they were treated poorly, discriminated against, or unfairly treated in their current job because of their race or ethnicity.
+Workers of color said the following situations occurred the most frequently in the workplace: being treated as less competent or valuable, earning less than a co-worker doing the same job, and being assigned unwanted/undesirable shifts or tasks.

-- There is broad support for laws that protect workers from discrimination.
-Seventy-four percent of workers say it is necessary to have laws to protect people from discriminating in hiring because of race and ethnicity; 70% of workers say it is necessary to have laws to protect people from discriminating in promotions because of race or ethnicity.
+- There was broad support for laws that protect workers from discrimination.
+Seventy-four percent (74%) of workers said it is necessary to have laws to protect people from discriminating in hiring because of race and ethnicity; 70% of workers said it is necessary to have laws to protect people from discriminating in promotions because of race or ethnicity.

-- In 2002, many workers expressed the opinion that everyone in the workplace is treated equitably and that no unfair treatment takes place.
-It is, therefore, not surprising that 50% of workers did not think that their employer needed to implement practices to reduce incidents of discrimination.
+- In 2002, many workers expressed the opinion that everyone in the workplace is treated equitably and that no unfair treatment took place.
+It was, therefore, not surprising that 50% of workers did not think that their employer needed to implement practices to reduce incidents of discrimination.

 2022